- Undergraduate Admissions+

 Pembroke is home to a vibrant group of undergraduates, postgraduates, visiting students and post-doctoral academics.
 We support all students academically including maintaining the tutorial system, still central to the student experience.

-Pembroke supports all of its members and makes grants to groups of students for artistic, academic and sports activities.
+Pembroke provides bursaries and hardship grants to support students financially, and also makes grants to groups of students for artistic, academic, and sporting activities.
 These include subject lectures, drama productions, student welfare projects, the Arts Festival and our Diversity Week.